 When the lever is in the lock position, the rear door can be opened only from the outside.

 MULTI-REMOTE CONTROL SYSTEM (if so equipped)

-It is possible to lock/unlock all doors including the back door.
+It is possible to lock/unlock all doors and activate the panic alarm by using the remote controller from outside the vehicle.